HL7/fhir-shorthand/input/pagecontent/overview.md

 Description: "A clinician's qualitative judgment on the current trend of the cancer, e.g., whether it is stable, worsening (progressing), or improving (responding)."
 ```

 Keywords that declare new items (like the `Profile` keyword in the previous example) must occur first in any set of keywords.
-There are nine declarative [keywords in FSH](reference.html#defining-items):
+There are eleven declarative [keywords in FSH](reference.html#defining-items):

 * Alias
 * CodeSystem
 * Extension
 * Instance
 * Invariant
+* Logical
 * Mapping
 * Profile
+* Resource
 * RuleSet
 * ValueSet